5 Visual Factory Tips

 - Walls – Of course, you can apply wall signs throughout your facility to share information.
 Walls are often ideal because you can put signs or other items at eye level so they are very easy to see.

-- Floors – Floor markings and floor signs are an excellent form of visual communication.
+- Floors – Floor markings, floor signs, and floor stickers are an excellent form of visual communication.
 Floors have a particular advantage in that the information is typically only seen by those who are in the immediate area, which makes it possible to display more specific information than would typically be done on walls.

 - Machines – In many cases you can apply signs, labels or other visual items directly to certain parts of machines.
 The information can be specifically about that machine or useful for anyone who happens to be in the area immediately around the machine.